timzhong2000/nagle-request/README.md

 - **Batch Size Limit** - A request will be send immediately when the queue length reach the limit.

-- **Pluggable Cache** - You can plugin any cache to provide flexable cache.
+- **Optional Pluggable Cache** - You can plugin any cache to provide flexable cache.
 You can also plugin JavaScript Map, and it can work fine.
+You can provide undefined and it will disable the cache.

 ## Getting Started